LazyRen/LazyRen.github.io/_posts/studylog/rust/rustlings/2022-01-16-rustlings-variables.md

 error: aborting due to previous error
 ```

-Error says we are trying to use declared variable without initializing it.
+The error says we are trying to use the declared variable without initializing it.

 So the proper answer would be either